itsikelis/buzzr-compose/README.md

 # euterpe
-A simple library to play music with a buzzer and Arduino.
+A simple library to play music with a buzzer in Arduino.
 Supports different tunings and tempos.